yildirimsinop/PROJE/Proje2_html_Netflix/README.md

 - Check the movie types you are interested in.
 - Select your gender.
 - Enter any comments or feedback in the textarea.
+- Click the "Send" button to submit the form.
+The data you've entered will be displayed on a new page (result.html).

 Click the "Send" button to submit the form.
 The submitted data will be displayed on a new page (`result.html`).